onyourmarks-agency/oym-webpack-boilerplate/README.md

 * `<script src="/build/theme2/js/js-app.build.js"></script>`

 ##Hamburger
-Use this markup for a hamburger menu trigger
+Use this markup for a hamburger menu trigger.
+The data element `data-menu-is-active` will be added to the body when the hanburger is active.
+The state wil also be stored in the svelte store.
 ```html
 <div class="js-hamburger"></div>
 ```